elchic00/CrimeInQueens/README.md

 # CrimeInQueens
-Data science project showing the trend of crime in Queens NYC with Python Data Science tools
+A data science project showing the trend of crime in Queens NYC with Python Data Science tools.